Business Translation: What It Is, and How to Manage It

 Integrate seamlessly with other tools in your digital ecosystem

-A modern TMS should offer out-of-the-box integrations through a REST API with dozens of other systems, from large players to small vendors, to help you cover your business translation needs and automate your workflows end to end.
+A modern TMS should offer out-of-the-box integrations through an API with dozens of other systems, from large players to small vendors, to help you cover your business translation needs and automate your workflows end to end.

 These include, among many others: